growthpods/sb1-6kejut/memory-bank/activeContext.md

 - Implemented the official @google/genai package for API integration
 - Created and executed a test script that successfully interacts with the Gemini API
 - Updated the Gemini client to use the streaming API for better response handling
-- Added strict guardrails to system prompts to ensure the LLM stays focused on job posting tasks
+- Added strict guardrails to system prompts to ensure the LLM stays focused on job posting tasks only
 - Enhanced system prompts with clear guidelines and restrictions
 - Updated the job posting workflow to collect email or phone when no application URL is available
 - Added detailed workflow instructions to the system prompt
+- Strengthened guardrails to strictly limit LLM to job posting tasks only
+- Added explicit rejection responses for off-topic queries

 ## Next Steps
 - Debug the chat interface to properly display responses from the Gemini API